 Depression Therapy in Long Beach & Lakewood, CA

-If getting out of bed feels impossible, if you’ve lost interest in everything you used to enjoy, if you’re going through the motions but feeling empty inside—you’re not alone, and there is hope.
+If getting out of bed feels impossible, if you’ve lost interest in everything you once enjoyed, or if you’re going through the motions while feeling empty inside, you’re not alone, and there is hope.

-Depression can make even the smallest tasks feel impossible.
-It clouds your thoughts, drains your energy, and makes you question if things will ever feel better.
-But here’s what we know: depression is treatable, and you don’t have to face it alone.
+Depression can make even the smallest tasks feel overwhelming.
+It can cloud your thoughts, drain your energy, and leave you wondering if things will ever feel better.
+But depression is treatable, and you don’t have to go through it alone.

 Understanding Depression